sonalranjit/sonalranjit/content/projects/rinex-reader.md

 ---
 RINEX stands for Receiver Independent Exchange Format, it is stored in an ascii format and contains GNSS Observations.
 The two RINEX files that the software reads are the observation and navigation files.

 It was decided that the information stored in the observation and navigation files would be stored in a python dictionary data structure.
 A dictionary holds a set of unique "key-value" pairs that allow information to be accessed rapidly, without having to deal with messy array indices.
-The implementation is not important, all that must be kept in mind is that dictionaries allow the information present in the two RINEX files to be stored and later rapidly accessedd with meaningdful keywords at a later date.
+The implementation is not important, all that must be kept in mind is that dictionaries allow the information present in the two RINEX files to be stored and later rapidly accessed with meaningful keywords at a later date.
 The only downside of dictionaries is that there is no reliable way to iterate through a dictionary in a certain order, to counteract this, each dictionary that may need to be iterated over also includes a list of keys corresponding to the key 'LIST' in the order they were placed into the dictionary.

 The parsing of the RINEX navigation file is done line by line and character by character.
 Each element in the RINEX file is given a certain amount of spacing to fill up.
 This information on the spacing is found in the GAGE GROUP's gLab RINEX file format [description](https://gage.upc.es/sites/default/files/gLAB/HTML/GPS_Navigation_Rinex_v4_CNAV.html)